 How To Amigurumi

 I spent months to master the skill of these cutie doggie amigurumi, no joke!
 My friend showed me this French Bulldog and asked if I can make a couple for her and her another friend.
 I totally in love with it at first sight so I went straight to the book store and get the Japanese version of Ami Ami Dogs.
-Can’t help myself and bought another one of the same series from the author.
+I can’t help myself and bought another one of the same series from the author.

 The first few I made didn’t come out exactly like the one shown in the book, rather, they are looking at the different view and the head is tilted down.
 The yarn I bought didn’t look right too for the color, the white is not white enough to bring out the contrast of this doggies.
 So, I crochet them again after getting the right color that I want.
 Since then, I couldn’t stop by just crochet 1 pattern.
 I made another few breeds when I can find the right yarn color off hand.
 Click the Next button to view them all.